Smashing tea

 Then the rest of my class started to blunder their way out of their bags among the mutton bird holes and the sun finished rising behind the island.
 The day turned blue.
 I’d lost three weeks.

-*Names are changed regularly for OH&S compliance
+*Names are changed regularly for historical reasons

 The wrong ostracon